Home » Symptoms » Cat Symptoms A-Z » Soft stool

 Basics and possible causes

 Changes in stool in cats can be caused by a variety of factors.
 The digestive tract of cats is sensitive and reacts to changes in diet, environment, or health.
-Normally, a cat’s stool should be firm and formed.
-A sudden change in consistency may indicate a disorder in the digestive system.
+Normally, a cat’s stool should be firm and well-formed.
+A sudden change in consistency may indicate a disturbance in the digestive system.

 One of the most common causes of soft stool is diet.
-Sudden changes in food composition or poor-quality feed can disrupt the digestive system.
-Cats are obligate carnivores, which means their diet should consist mainly of animal proteins.
-An excess of carbohydrates or plant matter can lead to digestive problems.
+Sudden changes in food composition or low-quality food can disrupt the digestive system.
+Cats are obligate carnivores, which means their diet should consist primarily of animal proteins.
+An excess of carbohydrates or plant-based substances can lead to digestive problems.

 Another factor is stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being., which can be triggered in cats by changes in the environment, such as moving or new pets.
 StressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. affects the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body. and gut health and can lead to soft stool.